vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/08/_index.md

 we have no more of it till the beginning of book xi.
-But in lieu of the missing introductions, Shankar Pandurang Pandit gives introductions of his own, modelled on those of the *bhāṣya*, and drawn from the same sources, the Kāuçika, the Keçavī, etc.⌋
+But in lieu of the missing introductions, Shankar Pandurang Pandit gives introductions of his own, modelled on those of the *bhāṣya*, and drawn from the same sources, the Kāuśika, the Keśavī, etc.⌋

 ⌊The Major Anukramaṇī, at the beginning of §2 of its treatment of book viii., says that, 'up to the end of book xi., the *artha-sūktas* constitute the norm and the *paryāyas*, beginning with *virāḍ vā* (viii.
-10. 1), the exception': *yāvad ekādaçakāṇḍāntam arthasūkta-prakṛtis, tāvad vihāya paryāyān virāḍvā-prabhṛtīn iti*.
+10. 1), the exception': *yāvad ekādaśakāṇḍāntam arthasūkta-prakṛtis, tāvad vihāya paryāyān virāḍvā-prabhṛtīn iti*.
 And in fact, all through books viii.-xii., and even to the end of book xviii., every *arthasūkta* is by one ms. or another designated as an *arthasūkta* (xviii.
 2 is an